Home Supplements How We Rate Blog

 What does the research say about Aged Garlic Extract (AGE)?

-There are currently 12 peer-reviewed studies on Aged Garlic Extract (AGE) (Aged garlic extract (Allium sativum)), involving 2,100 total participants.
-Research covers Cardiovascular health, Immune support, Blood pressure and 1 more areas.
+There are currently 18 peer-reviewed studies on Aged Garlic Extract (AGE) (Aged garlic extract (Allium sativum)), involving 1,928 total participants.
+Research covers Cardiovascular Health, Immune Modulation, Antioxidant & Anti-inflammatory Effects and 3 more areas.
 The overall evidence strength is rated as Strong.

 How strong is the evidence for Aged Garlic Extract (AGE)?